One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-As an alternative to employing soft-constraints, \citet{Hadfield2019FromTheQuantumApproximateOptimizationAlgorithmToAQuantumAlternatingOperatorAnsatz} developed a more general framework, the \emph{Quantum Alternating Operator Ansatz} (same acronym: QAOA), which considers feasible initial states and feasibility-preserving mixers to strictly ensure fulfillment of the constraints throughout the entire routine, rendering additional soft-constraints obsolete.
-In this settings, the constraints are thus hard-constraints which are never to be violated.
-Formally, an $n$-qubit operator $A \in \lo(\hil)$ is called feasibility-preserving if it maps feasible states to feasible states, i.e.\ if $A(\solspace) \subseteq \solspace$.
-Provided that we start with a feasible initial state $\ket{\iota} \in \solspace$ and only make use of feasibility-preserving operations, we have effectively restricted the entire problem to the subspace $\solspace$.
+As an alternative to using soft-constraints, Hadfield~\textit{et~al.} developed a more general framework under the same acronym QAOA, which considers feasible initial states and feasibility-preserving mixers to force constraint satisfaction throughout the entire routine, rendering additional soft-constraints obsolete.
+Formally, an $n$-qubit operator $A \in \lo(\hil)$ is called feasibility-preserving if it maps feasible states to feasible states, i.e., if $A(\solspace) \subseteq \solspace$.
+Provided the initial state $\ket{\iota} \in \solspace$ is feasible, the framework effectively restricts the entire problem to the subspace $\solspace$.
 Note that since the objective Hamiltonian $C$ is diagonal in the CB, so is the phase separator $\exp(-i \gamma C)$ for all parameter values $\gamma$; hence it is especially feasibility-preserving.
-Therefore, it suffices to choose a feasible initial state and a feasibility-preserving mixer to restrict the entire QAOA to the feasible subspace $\solspace$.
+Restricting the optimisation to the feasible subspace $\solspace$ therefore ultimately depends on the QAOA-mixer.